Affiliate links on Android Authority may earn us a commission. Learn more.

 How much thermal paste should you apply on a CPU?

-Your goal is to apply enough paste to cover all of your CPU’s metal integrated heat spreader (IHS), but in a layer barely thick enough to fill the microscopic holes on its surface.
+Your goal here is to apply enough paste to cover all the metal on your CPU’s integrated heat spreader (IHS), but in a layer barely thick enough to fill the microscopic holes on its surface.
 Both too little and too much paste will reduce heat transfer.
 Using too much poses the additional threat of paste spilling over, which could damage other components, especially if the paste is conductive.

 How to apply thermal paste on a CPU